Lecrapouille/SimTaDyn/doc/Install.md

 ## Mac OS X

 SimTaDyn compiles on a MacBook Air and Mac OS X 10.9.5.
 To install gtkmm and other dependencies use the tool [homebrew](https://brew.sh/index_fr.html).
-The current gtkmm version is 3.22 and no problem occurred during the compilation of these libs. however the Gtk::GlArea is not implemented on this architecture and the OpenGL context is not created.
+The current gtkmm version is 3.22 and no problem occurred during the compilation of these libs. however the Gtk::GlArea is not implemented on this architecture and by consequence the OpenGL context is not created.

 ## Other architecture

 Not yet tested/done.
 No development scheduled yet.

-Because Cygwin stopped being ported on Windows XP, you need higher Window version.
+Because Cygwin stopped being ported on Windows XP, you need higher Window version (which it's not my case currently).

 ## Compilation